 Lockbox is currently available as an alpha version.
 This means that it has several limitations that you need to know before installing the extension.

-Initially there is no password input feature from Firefox or others password management.
+Initially, there is no password-insertion feature from Firefox or other password management applications.

 The extension still does not have a password export function, but synchronization between different Firefox installations is supported and Firefox Sync seems to work.